3dem/relion-documents/source/Installation.rst

 The sections below explain how to download and install |RELION| on your computer.

-Note that |RELION| depends on and uses several external programs.
+Note that |RELION| depends on and uses several external programs and libraries.

 MPI:
-    Your system will need MPI (most flavours will do).
+    Your system will need `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ runtime (most flavours will do).
-    If you don't have an mpi-devel installation already on your system, we recommend installing `OpenMPI <http://www.open-mpi.org/>`_.
+    If you don't have an MPI installation already on your system, we recommend installing `OpenMPI <http://www.open-mpi.org/>`_.

 CUDA:
-    If you have a relatively modern GPU from :textsc:`nvidia` (with compute capability 3.5+), then you can accelerate many jobs considerably.
+    If you have a modern GPU from :textsc:`nvidia` with compute capability 3.5+, you can accelerate many jobs considerably.
     In order to compile |RELION| with GPU-acceleration support, you'll need to install :textsc:`cuda`.
     Download it from `NVIDIA website <https://developer.nvidia.com/cuda-downloads>`_.